 Before taking magnesium sulfate, potassium sulfate, and sodium sulfate,

-- tell your doctor and pharmacist if you are allergic to magnesium sulfate, potassium sulfate, or sodium sulfate, any other medications, or any of the ingredients in magnesium sulfate, potassium sulfate, and sodium sulfate oral solution.
+- tell your doctor and pharmacist if you are allergic to magnesium sulfate, potassium sulfate, or sodium sulfate, any other medications, or any of the ingredients in magnesium sulfate, potassium sulfate, and sodium sulfate oral solution or tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: alprazolam (Xanax); amiodarone (Cordarone, Pacerone); amitriptyline; angiotensin converting enzyme (ACE) inhibitors such as benazepril (Lotensin, in Lotrel), captopril, enalapril (Epanid, Vasotec, in Vaseretic), fosinopril, lisinopril (Prinivil, Qbrelis, Zestril, in Zestoretic), moexipril, perindopril (Aceon, in Prestalia), quinapril (Accupril, in Accuretic, Quinaretic), ramipril (Altace), or trandolapril (in Tarka); angiotensin II receptor antagonists such as candesartan (Atacand, in Atacand HCT), eprosartan (Teveten), irbesartan (Avapro, in Avalide), losartan (Cozaar, in Hyzaar), olmesartan (Benicar, in Azor and Tribenzor), telmisartan (Micardis, in Micardis HCT and Twynsta), and valsartan (Diovan, in Byvalson, Diovan HCT, Entresto, Exforge, and Exforge HCT); aspirin and other nonsteroidal anti-inflammatory medications such as ibuprofen (Motrin) and naproxen (Aleve, Naprosyn); desipramine (Norpramin); diazepam (Diastat, Valium); disopyramide (Norpace); diuretics ('water pills'); dofetilide (Tikosyn); erythromycin (E.E.S., Erythrocin); estazolam; flurazepam; lorazepam (Ativan); medications for seizures; midazolam (Versed); moxifloxacin (Avelox); pimozide (Orap); quinidine (Quinidex, in Nuedexta); sotalol (Betapace, Betapace AF, Sorine); thioridazine; or triazolam (Halcion).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with magnesium sulfate, potassium sulfate, and sodium sulfate, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.